everlytic/push-notifications-documentation/no-sdk/readme.md

 Note: You will need to store the subscription ID (pns_id), so that you can use it for the other API calls.

 ### Unsubscribe
-The unsubscribe method can be called whenever you want to unsubscribe the contact from Push Notifications.
+The unsubscribe method can be called whenever you want to unsubscribe the contact from push notifications.
 (Example: when the user logs out of the app)

 | Endpoint                                     |
 |:---------------------------------------------|